Welcome to today's edition of the Rush 24-7 podcast.

 Who is this we he's talking about?

-Here's uh here's Brian in uh Kalamazoo, Michigan.
+Here's Brian in Kalamazoo, Michigan.

-Hey Brian, I'm glad you called.
+Hey, Brian, I'm glad you called.

 Welcome to the program.